 July 20th // 6:00–8:00 p.m. // HQ Raleigh

-Owners of several local design agencies to share their experiences launching and operating a creative company.
+Owners of several local design agencies will share their experiences launching and operating a creative company.

 What should I bring to the event?

-We will provide complimentary hot tea and coffee along with water.
-In order to be enviromentally conscious we ask attendees bring a resueable mug for coffee/tea or waterbottle for water.
+We will provide complimentary hot tea, coffee, and water.
+Save some trees and please bring a resueable mug for coffee/tea or water bottle for water.

 Since you plan to attend several classes (wink...wink), we recommend attendees bring a notebook to take notes.